ganbarodigital/ts-lib-servicemanager/README.md

 Type guards are safe, but **they transfer all the costs to when your code runs**.
 Every time you retrieve a service from the DI container, those guards have to be run.
 Those costs quickly add up, and slow down your app.

-With ServiceManager, we've found a way to make it hold different types of object _and_ still have compile-time type information that you can trust.
+With _ServiceManager_, we've found a way to make it hold different types of object _and_ still have compile-time type information that you can trust.
+Provided you know in advance what services you want to register, you can rely on the TypeScript compiler to eliminate both the runtime risk and the runtime cost.

 ### Highly Customisable

-At its heart, the ServiceManager is an object that calls a function to retrieve your service object. _You_ decide which function it calls for each service.
+At its heart, the _ServiceManager_ is an object that calls a function to retrieve your service object. _You_ decide which function it calls for each service.

-And that means *you can customise it to behave however you need*.
+And that means **you can customise it to behave however you need**.

 We've shipped [a bunch of pre-built functions](#table-of-serviceprovider-builders) that cover the behaviours you'll probably want the most.
+They're based on the behaviours that we regularly use in the Laminas ServiceManager.

-If you need something different, there's nothing stopping you from writing your own functions (called [`ServiceProvider` builders](#serviceprovider-builders)) as well.
+If you need something different, there's nothing stopping you from writing your own functions (called [`ServiceProvider` builders](#serviceprovider-builders)) as well, and mixing them in with our pre-built behaviours.

 ## Core Types